 When you step into the cryotherapy chamber, your body undergoes some sort of transformation.
 When you step into the chamber, the temperatures drop drastically to unimaginable lows for a few minutes.
 However, the treatment and recovery process is quite straightforward.

-When you step into the cryo chamber, the temperatures drop to as low as -1840F with the help of liquid nitrogen.
+When you step into the cryo chamber, the temperatures drop to as low as -160°c using our hybrid system combining the cooling power of liquid nitrogen and electricity.
 Once the temperature drops, you are expected to remain in the chamber for at least three minutes before you step out.
 Scientifically, this is concentrated and localised treatment method that is quite effective and more comfortable than jumping into an ice bath.

 Although this recovery method is still relatively new in the UK, it has been in use since the 1970s in Japan.
 Some people who suffer from severe joint pain, rheumatoid arthritis, and even depression claim that whole body cryotherapy help in alleviating their symptoms.